TrellixVulnTeam/EX_3-python_Z482/README.md

-# This project is a python project on graphs , the main idea of this project was to "translate" an exist project we have from java to python and comparing some graph algorithims between them and between netorkx . let's subscribe our classes and methods
+# This project is a python project on graphs , the main idea of this project was to "translate" an exist project we have from java to python and comparing some graph algorithims between them and between networkx . let's subscribe our classes and methods

 EX_3:
 # class NodeData